Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: Introduction

-In particular, if $\kappa = 4$, the above holds for $C = 1.2233$ and $N = 2,187$. \end{thm}
+In particular, if $\kappa = 4$, the above holds for $C = 1.63$ and $N = 50$. \end{thm}

+\begin{rmk} The explicit value of $C$ obtained in Theorem~\ref{thm:quant-compact}, which influences the proofs of some statement to come, like Theorem~\ref{thm:GP1} and~\ref{thm:GP2}, is not sharp in the asymptotic regime $n\to\infty$.
+If need be, one could obtain a smaller constant $C$, by taking $N$ larger. \end{rmk}

-It is well-established~\cite{Allaire2007NumericalOptimization, Brenner2008TheMethods,Canuto1982ApproximationSpaces,Ciarlet2002TheProblems,Funaro1991ApproximationFunctions, Nakao1988AProblems} that such kind of estimates are useful in the numerical resolution of partial differential equations (PDEs), as they constitute a key ingredient to show the convergence of spectral methods.
-To the best of our knowledge, this is the first derivation of such compactness estimate in a non-classical setting.
-Indeed, while in classical polynomial settings, these estimates can be obtained trivially from a diagonal differentiation operator (e.g.~see Example~\ref{ex:hermite}) or a well-structured integration operator (e.g. in Chebyshev~\cite{LesRei14}), much work is needed to obtain Theorem~\ref{thm:quant-compact}.
+It is well-established~\cite{Allaire2007NumericalOptimization, Brenner2008TheMethods,Canuto1982ApproximationSpaces,Ciarlet2002TheProblems,Funaro1991ApproximationFunctions, Nakao1988AProblems} that estimates like Theorem~\ref{thm:quant-compact} are useful in the numerical resolution of partial differential equations (PDEs), as they are key to determining the required truncation level to approximate a differential equation by its finite Galerkin approximation.
+To the best of our knowledge, this is the first derivation of such a fully explicit compactness estimate with respect to a non-classical Sobolev orthogonal polynomial basis.
+Indeed, while in classical polynomial settings, these estimates can be obtained trivially from a diagonal differentiation operator (e.g.~see Example~\ref{ex:hermite}), much work is needed to obtain Theorem~\ref{thm:quant-compact}.
+As will be discussed below, our derivation of an explicit constant $C$ in Theorem~\ref{thm:quant-compact} relies on the fact that we focused on a specific potential $V$.
+However, most of the ideas used in the proof can be generalised for any polynomial potential $V$, allowing us to quantify the fact that the compactness of the embedding $H^1(\nu)\hookrightarrow L^2(\nu)$ becomes better as the potential $V$ grows faster at infinity. \begin{thm} Consider $V(x) = \sum_{j = 1}^k c_j\frac{x^{2j}}{2j}$ with $c_k=1$.
+There exists $C>0$ such that for all $n\geq 1$